 In this new year, I invite couples considering a divorce to give careful thought to how they might imagine approaching their divorce.
 Litigation is still an option, especially when two parties can’t see eye-to-eye.
 Mediation is effective when a couple has the ability to communicate productively and wants to work together to come up with an agreement which both parties feel is fair and effective.

-Consider the benefits of Mediation I shared in a this article.
+Consider the benefits of Mediation.
 Also, there are tremendous opportunities in choosing Collaborative Divorce, in which couples truly design their divorce with the best interests of their minor children first and foremost in the process.

 They proceed with privacy outside of courtrooms, accompanied by their respective Collaboratively trained professionals.
 This approach is powerful and often leads to better communication between the spouses, along with creative and family specific outcomes.
 There is also a support system in place if the case involves substance abuse or mental health issues present in the family.